-- Students are expected to be in class every day, and to arrive on time.
+- Students are expected to be in class every day and to arrive on time.
 These simple habits are the top two skills required by employers.
-Punctuality is important in all careers. - Tardy = Not in seat when class starts. - Absence is recorded when a student is greater than 10 minutes late to class. - Three (3) tardies will constitute 1 absence.
+Punctuality is important in all careers.

+- Tardy = Not in seat when class starts.

+- Students need to manage their time wisely.